-Whether you need help getting clean from a drug or alcohol addiction or live with a husband or wife who does, our hotline is ready to take your call, 24 hours a day, 7 days a week, and is operated by friendly advisors, there to discuss the best-rated inpatient alcohol, prescription and street drug abuse treatment facilities Sarles, North Dakota offers.
-You can review the ins and outs of one month addiction treatment clinics vs 2 or 3-month ones and make sure the treatment program you decide on is going to give you everything you need to succeed.
+Whether you need help getting clean from an addiction or live with a special someone who does, our helpline is ready to take your call, anytime, and is manned by friendly advisors, there to discuss the top in-patient alcohol, prescription and street drug addiction treatment centers Sarles, North Dakota offers.
+You can review the costs and benefits of 30-day abuse treatment clinics versus 2 or 3-month ones and make sure the treatment program you choose is going to give you or your family member everything you need to get clean and sober.

 There is no obligation to enter treatment and you can opt out at any time.